 Thankfully, when we entered the Keukenhof, there were beautiful swirls of tulips in every color, shape and size.
 The Keukenhof gardens started out as a kitchen garden, hence the name, and has expanded into the Disneyland of flower gardens.
 Over 7 million bulbs, a large pond, waterfalls, a windmill, and interactive displays for little (and big) kids to play on.
 Aaron kept on saying, “this garden is really cool.”
 I think he expected it to like someone’s nice backyard garden, with a few rows of tulips and a bench, and not the mega-park showcase that it is.
 It is called THE Garden of Europe after all, which is saying a lot when you think of all the amazing gardens of the palaces, castles and chateaus of Europe.

-Getting back on the road towards Amsterdam, I was determined to find the best tulip fields in the Netherlands.
+After our visit to the Keukenhof, we had still yet to find those rainbow fields of blooming tulips.
+When we got back on the road towards Amsterdam, I was determined to find the best tulip fields in the Netherlands.
 This was something I dreamed about seeing since I did a report on the Netherlands in primary school.
 If you, too, are searching for the fields, don’t lose heart.
 We first saw this patch of pastel hyacinths.

 And apparently there is a camper convention there too: